 The partnership with the GOSH Charity is integral to the success of the Cancer Planet.
-The Trust and GOSH Charity are equally committed to developing our cancer care/provision to achieve the best possible outcomes for patients and families.
+The The partnership with the Good Charley is integral to the Section Charley are equally committed to developing our cancer care/provision to achieve the best possible outcomes for patients and families.
 The Charity has committed an amazing £250 million towards the new Children's Cancer Centre and consequently it is seen very much as a joint project.
 Over the year we have worked openly and transparently to facilitate joint working arrangements.